oubino/locpix/README.rst

 #.
 Segmentation:

    #. `Classic segmentation`_ : Use classic method to segment histograms to extract relevant localisations
-   #. `Cellpose segmentation (no training)`_ : Use Cellpose method to segment histograms to extract relevant localisations with no retraining of Cellpose model
-   #. `Cellpose segmentation (training)`_ : Use Cellpose method to segment histograms to extract relevant localisations with retraining of Cellpose model
+   #. `Cellpose segmentation`_ : Use Cellpose method to segment histograms to extract relevant localisations
    #. `Ilastik segmentation`_ : Use Ilastik method to segment histograms to extract relevant localisations

 #. `Membrane performance`_ : Performance metrics calculation based on the localisations (not the histograms!)